Skip to content

 Agentic Development with RocketSim

-Let AI coding agents see and interact with your running iOS Simulator app.
-Automate repetitive flows, validate UI states, and navigate faster without re-describing the screen on every step.
+Let AI coding agents see and interact with your running iOS Simulator app through RocketSim's version-matched CLI and Agent Skill.

-With the RocketSim Agent Skill installed and RocketSim running, your agent can:
+With the RocketSim Agent Skill installed from Settings → CLI & Agent, your agent can:

 • Tap, swipe, type, and navigate through your app reliably

-• Stay in a tight interaction loop without losing context between steps
+• Stay in a tight interaction loop without rebuilding context between steps

 Agentic development with RocketSim is useful whenever you want an agent to work with a running app in the Simulator instead of just reading and writing code.